seiyun-shin/seiyun-shin.github.io/_pages/teaching.md

 In UIUC:

-- ECE313: Probability with Engineering Applications (Spring 2022) nomination for Olesen Award for excellence in undergraduate teaching
+- ECE313: Probability with Engineering Applications (Spring 2022)

+    - Nomination for Olesen Award for excellence in undergraduate teaching

 - ECE563: Information Theory (Fall 2021)